timeplus-io/docs/docs/faq.md

 ## What's the SLA and can I run production load? {#sla}

 Timeplus Cloud went GA on August 2023, ready for production workload.
 There is no SLA for free trial.
 For Professional tier, it's 99.5%.
 For Enterprise tier, it's 99.9% or above.
 Please check https://timeplus.com/pricing for more details and FAQ.
+To monitor Timeplus Cloud health status, please visit or subscribe to https://timeplus.statuspage.io.

 ## What is the IP address for Timeplus Cloud so that I can allow Timeplus to access my Kafka/Redpanda/Pulsar servers {#ip}